 Want to Become a Campus Ambassador?

-To access the application and the hiring timeline, visit the Ambassador FAQ page.
+To request information about furture recruitment, visit the Ambassador FAQ page.

 Skip to sidebarWelcome to UC Berkeley Visitor & Parent Services!

 The UC Berkeley Visitor Center is located in 101 Sproul Hall near the intersection of Bancroft Way and Telegraph Avenue.
 Weekday hours are 8:30 a.m. until 4:30 p.m. – excluding holidays and special events.
 Please feel free to stop by the Visitor Center to pick-up a campus map and literature about the university.

 FSM 50 - UC Berkeley commemorates the 50th anniversary of the Free Speech Movement

 |Introducing CalVisitor wi-fi service for campus visitors.|

 |THE SUNDAY, DECEMBER 21, 2014 CAMPUS WALKING TOUR HAS BEEN CANCELLED.
 OUR APOLOGIES FOR THE INCONVENIENCE.
 PLEASE SEE SELF-GUIDED TOUR ALTERNATIVES.|

 Every year, thousands of people from across the nation and around the world visit the tranquil, wooded 178-acre campus of UC Berkeley.
 Most of them do so under the expert guidance of a Cal Campus Ambassador, one of the corps of enthusiastic and knowledgeable student tour guides employed by the Visitor Center.